 BUT...if you want to save the bees and the planet, you can call a local beekeeper who will rescue the bees and give them a new home in a safe place, often for free!
-To learn more, continue reading and contact one of our beekeepers from our Monterey County Beekeeper Contact List.
+To learn more, continue reading and contact one of our beekeepers from our Beekeeper Contact List, located on website under "Swarm Help".